Enterprise Zone Tax Credits

-These tax credit may be claimed by eligible businesses locating or expanding in enterprise zones on Utah state income tax forms.
+These tax credits may be claimed by eligible businesses locating or expanding in enterprise zones on Utah state income tax forms.

 - A maximum of 30 full-time positions per tax year

-- A $750 tax credit for each new full-time position created above the subsequent taxable year full-time positions.
+- A $750 tax credit for each new full-time position created above the subsequent taxable year's highest number of full-time positions that existed.

 - An additional tax credit of $200 may be claimed for each new full-time employee position created within the enterprise zone that is filled by an employee who is insured under an employer-sponsored health insurance program if the employer pays at least 50% of the premium cost for the year for which the credit is claimed.